amouro/drupalden_iwakuni_2023/section-1.md

 <!--
 The website project can be divided into 3 major phases.

-We conducted a full user research in Dec 2020, to have a better insight from the stackholders, internal and external users.
+We conducted a full user research in Dec 2020.
+It gave us a better insight from the stackholders, internal and external users.
-Through the study, we know how the user percive us and how we can improve the information architecture.
+Through the study, we know how the user percive us, and how we can improve the information architecture.

 The second phase, we started to hired another vendor to migrate content and build the new site in Drupal 9.

-After the vendor finished their tasks, our web team take over the content conversion, recreation, train the content owner to use the new site.
+After the vendor finished the development, our web team take over the content.
+We started to convert and recreate content, and then train the content owner to use the new site.

 Meanwhile our developer and I continue update and resolve additional issues.

-<b><b>Next slide >>>>></b></b>
+<b>Next slide >>>>></b>

-* User study Dec 2020 ~ Apr 2021
-* Procurement 2021~2022
-* Development Jan 2022 ~ Jun 2022
-* Editing Jun 2022 ~ Dec 2023

 -->

 ---